pedromfedricci/books-futures-explained/src/1_futures_in_rust.md

 scheduler and then resume execution again where it left off at a later point.

 In contrast to leaf futures, these kind of futures do not themselves represent an I/O resource.
-When we poll these futures they will run until they get to a leaf function that blocks, where it yields control to the scheduler and waits for some resource to signal us that it's ready so we can resume where we left off.
-These futures can nest many non-leaf futures and will keep on going until they get to a leaf-future which returns `Pending` when polled.
+When we poll them they will run until they get to a leaf-future which returns `Pending` and then yield control to the scheduler.

 ## Runtimes